 The growth of the internet age brought with it significant changes in the practice of telemedicine.
-With the increase of smart devices that are capable of high-quality video delivery, it opened up the opportunity to deliver healthcare to patients in their homes, workplaces or assisted living facilities instead of in-person visits for both primary and specialty care.
+The increase of smart devices that are capable of high-quality video delivery, opened up the opportunity to deliver healthcare to patients in their homes, workplaces, or assisted living facilities instead of in-person visits for both primary and speciality care.

-telemedicine Insurance provides healthcare professionals a way to assess, diagnose and treat patients at a distance by using telecommunications technology.
+Telemedicine Insurance provides healthcare professionals with a way to assess, diagnose, and treat patients at a distance by using telecommunications technology.
 The way this is done has undergone quite an evolution in the last decade and is rapidly becoming an integral part of the healthcare infrastructure in the US.

-You may hear the term telemedicine and telehealth used interchangeably, but there is a distinction between the two.
+You may hear the terms telemedicine and telehealth used interchangeably, but there is a distinction between the two.

 Telehealth is a term that includes a broad range of technologies and services to provide patient care and enhance the healthcare delivery system as a whole.
 Telehealth is different from telemedicine as it refers to a broader scope of remote healthcare services than telemedicine.

 While telemedicine is referring specifically to remote clinical services, telehealth can apply to remote non-clinical services, such as provider training, administrative meetings, and continuing medical education, as well as clinical services.

 Remote chronic disease management

 Preventative care support